Musical Theatre School

-- As jazz is a stylized dance form based on ballet and modern technique, ballet training is strongly encouraged for all levels, and required for Grades 1 and above.
+- As jazz is a stylized dance form based on ballet and modern technique, ballet training is strongly encouraged for all levels, and required for Jazz 2 and above.

 - Students will perform a jazz number in our Annual School Performance in June.

 Musical Theatre Classes